-Civic Innovations - key publications
+Civic Innovation - key publications

 Civic Innovation researchers update their personal profiles regularly with their latest publications.
 The list below represents publications that are the most related to our work.